 Bonds help add diversity to your portfolio and control risk.
 But they can be complicated.
-We can help you understand the basics and make bonds work for you.
+Learning about how to buy and sell a bond is just as important as why to buy or sell a bond.
+These two things are linked.
+We can help you understand the basics of buying and selling bonds and make them work for you.

 You wouldn't give the owner $1,000 for that bond today because rates have risen since then, and you expect to earn more than $50 for each $1,000 you invest in bonds now.
 At what price would that 5% bond become a good buy?
 Finding out takes some math, but not much.

 The current yield is the annual interest payment divided by the current price.
 To put it another way, the current price is the annual payment divided by the current yield.
 Let's assume that other bonds you could buy are yielding 6.9%.
 The bond you're considering buying must match that or you should pass it up.
 What price for the $1,000 bond would make it yield 6.9% to the buyer?
 Here's the math: Price = 50/0.069 = $725 (rounded off).
 So $725 would be a fair price for this bond.

 The 5% bond pays $50 a year and will be redeemed in ten years at its par value of $1,000, which is $275 more than the current price suggested by current interest rates.
 You won't realize the $275 for ten years, but for mathematical convenience let's say you receive the discount as equal installments of $28 for each of the ten years.
 The percentage figure that tells you how much you are earning from interest payments plus the annual payout of a tenth of the discount is the yield to maturity.

 Unfortunately, you don't simply add and then divide.
 Bond dealers use bond tables and programmed calculators to compute yields to maturity, and some handheld financial calculators can do it.
 But you can approximate the yield to maturity with the following shortcut formula: annual interest + annually accumulated discount/ average of par value and current price x 100